caslabs/Fear-and-Fortune/README.md

-# Fear and Fortune
+# Rapid Games Framework

-I'm excited to share with you my open-source game which serves not only as an example of my coding skills but also showcases an innovative game engine framework I've developed using TypeScript.
+I'm excited to share with you my open-source game which serves not only as an example of my coding skills but also showcases an innovative game engine framework.
+I've developed using TypeScript.

 ## Features: